Bernate Ticino: Middle Ages

 The town of Bernate was historically part of the territory of the Province of Pavia; however, at the time of the land register under Maria Theresa, it belonged to the Pieve of Corbetta within the Duchy of Milan.
 By the mid-eighteenth century, Bernate also included the localities of Casate and Rubone.
 During the Middle Ages, Bernate was referred to as Brinate, as recorded in a 1045 map cited by Giorgio Giulini (Memorie ecc.
-1ª ed.
-Vol III, p.
+1st ed.
+Vol. III, p.
 427), where Henry III, Holy Roman Emperor, confirmed to the monks of San Dionigi in Milan the abbey with the church of Santa Maria in Solariolo and other lands.

-A significant medieval feature was a castle mentioned in a document from 1098, which recorded a sale for 40 pounds made by Algerio, son of Vallone of Brinate, to Ariberto, a priest.
+A significant medieval feature was a castle mentioned in a document from 1098, which recorded a sale for 40 pounds (ca. 18 kg) made by Algerio, son of Vallone of Brinate, to Ariberto, a priest.
 This transaction included all of Algerio's properties, goods, and rights in Inveruno, Trecate, and Bernate, except for the castle itself.
 Giulini also preserved the will of Ariberto from January 1099, which stated that Algerio's mother, Otta, was usufructuary of these goods until her death.
 The will divided the property (excluding the port on the Ticino River) into two parts: one portion belonged to the church of Saint George of Bernate, which was under the monastery of San Vincenzo in Milan, while the other portions of the church were not subject to any patronage.

 The Crivelli family is documented in this period.
 In 1150, Giovanni of the Basilica of Sant'Ambrogio granted Domenico, Pietro, Pastore, and Gualla Crivelli rights over banks, gravel, and woods in the territories of Brinasca (Bernate) and Cusionno (Cuggiono).
 The Crivelli family thus extended its authority to two feuds.
 In 1186, Uberto Crivelli—later Pope Urban III—founded the regular rectory at the church of Saint George.
 On 25 November 1186, Pope Urban III, issued a sealed document concerning the parish of Santa Maria di Crescenzago.
-He acknowledged that the church of Saint George in Brinate, founded on paternal land, was deprived of goods and possessions, and assigned to it goods purchased by the nuns of Caronno (excluding the port and gravel of the Ticino River), as well as properties acquired from the monks of San Vincenzo and local soldiers.
+He acknowledged that the church of Saint George in Brinate, founded on paternal land, was deprived of goods and possessions.
+He assigned to it goods purchased by the nuns of Caronno (excluding the port and gravel of the Ticino River), as well as properties acquired from the monks of San Vincenzo and local soldiers.
 With this endowment, he established a canonical congregation at the church of Bernate according to the rule of Saint Augustine.